encukou/py3c/doc/source/defs.rst

 Definitions in py3c
 ===================

-This table summarizes the various macros py3c defines.
+This table summarizes the various macros py3c defines, or mentions in the Porting Guide.

 ============================ ============= ==============
 Macro                        py2           py3